pablo-q/loopback-next/docs/site/Req-res-cycle.md

 3. `ParseParams` then tries to parses any parameters might have been submitted.
 There is none.
 4. `InvokeMethod` then invokes the handler with empty parameters.
-It returns whatever the hander returns, in this case, it is JSON object with `greeting`, `date`, `url`, and `headers` properties.
+It returns whatever the handler returns, in this case, it is JSON object with `greeting`, `date`, `url`, and `headers` properties.
 5. `Send` then sends this JSON object back to the client.